god-of-north/dummy-flask-site/README.md

 # dummy-flask-site
-dummy site for testing AWS instances
+dummy site for testing AWS instances and CI/CD